Bentley Sys., Inc.

 the current risk model points to revenue growth compression of 10–20% if share losses show up.

-customer concentration in large engineering firms
+Customer concentration in large engineering firms

 The company sells into a world of large engineering and construction customers.
 If one of the biggest relationships weakens, the pain shows up quickly because this snapshot gives you just one $1.5B revenue stream to lean on.